EnesSen071198/Python-My-GPT/README.md

+1️⃣ .env File: Use a .env file in your project to securely store API keys and other configuration settings.

+2️⃣ Libraries: Start by installing the necessary Python libraries, such as LangChain and OpenAI.

+3️⃣ Model Definition: Create a ChatGPT model instance and assign it to a variable.
+This will communicate with the OpenAI API.

+4️⃣ Message History: Use a dictionary structure to store message history.
+This helps organize session-based conversations.

+5️⃣ Session Management: Write a function using LangChain features to manage session IDs and track message history.

+6️⃣ Prompt Definition: Define a prompt that tells the chat model what to do.
+Example:
+"You are a helpful assistant and answer all questions to the best of your ability."

+7️⃣ Chain Creation: Combine the prompt and the model into a chain.
+This ensures that user inputs are correctly passed to the model.

+8️⃣ Main Loop: Set up a loop to receive input from the user.
+The model will respond while remembering previous messages.
+Display responses on the screen.

+9️⃣ Result: You can now use and further develop your personal GPT!

+--

 1️⃣ .env Dosyası: Projenizde .env dosyası kullanarak API anahtarlarınızı ve gerekli ayarları güvenle saklayabilirsiniz.

 2️⃣ Kütüphaneler: Python ile gerekli kütüphaneleri (LangChain ve OpenAI) yükleyerek başlayın.